TomConlin/Sudiball/README.md

 07/31/2013 - 08/07/2013

-In the spirit of moving from the theoretical "you can design anything you want" to the more practical -- this is the simplest SudiBball to build with everyday tools and materials.
+In the spirit of moving from the theoretical "you can design anything you want" to the more practical -- this is the simplest Sudiball to build with everyday tools and materials.

 CAD drawings and print files of my first generic SudiBall are in the [Vector Files](/vector_files/) directory.
 There are two sizes of vector drawing and two formats in the